 Although a personal interview is not required, candidates are strongly encouraged to make arrangements for an interview if at all possible.
 This interview should be scheduled for January or February.

-To make arrangements for an interview, contact Dr. Tony Marsh, the HES Graduate Program Director, at 336-758-4643 or firstname.lastname@example.org.
+To make arrangements for an interview, contact Dr. Peter Brubaker, the HES GRADUATE PROGRAM Director, at 336-758-4683 or firstname.lastname@example.org.